 To develop our innovative technologies, we need a strong network—and that’s precisely what we have: together with partners from industry, research and academia, MTU participates in all major research projects at both the national and European levels.

 Centers of competence (CoCs)

-Together with leading German universities and research institutes, MTU has also launched six different centers of competence (CoCs) to perform specific research tasks: RWTH Aachen focuses on compressors and production, the German Aerospace Center (DLR) in Cologne on propulsion systems, TU Munich on design, UniBW Munich on military engines, and University of Stuttgart on turbine testing and thermodynamics.
-Leibniz University Hannover and the Laser Zentrum Hannover concentrate on turbines and maintenance repair.
+Jointly with leading German universities and research institutes, MTU has launched six different centers of competence (CoCs) to perform specific research tasks.
+RWTH Aachen focuses on compressors and production, the German Aerospace Center (DLR) in Cologne on propulsion systems, the Technical University of Munich on design, Universität der Bundeswehr München on military engines, and University of Stuttgart on turbine testing and thermodynamics.
+Leibniz Universität Hannover and the Laser Zentrum Hannover concentrate on turbines and maintenance repair.

 DLR Institute of Test and Simulation for Gas Turbines